Keeping It Real For Photographers

-This re design of Lenscraft Photography Australia has been prompted by lots more interest in less complicated discussions on important topics and latest news.
+This re design has been prompted by lots more interest in less complicated discussions on important topics and latest news.
 We hope that you will enjoy the friendly, detailed yet easily understood comment.

 Photography is about many things.
 Its about memories.
 Its about learning.
 Its about fun.
 Its about gear.
 It’s about getting images that we are happy with.
 In some ways its like golf – some days it all comes together and some days nothing works.
 But you are always back out there.
 You read, you try, you learn, you succeed and fail.
 And you wouldn’t give it up for anything.